Campuses are open starting August 3rd, 2020

 - Library staff will be available at both campuses.

 - Solution Center staff will be available for remote appointments.
-The Solution Center will reopen for face-to-face traffic in August–exact timing to be communicated at a later date.
+Information specialists at The Solution Center will be available between August 10th and September 2nd.

 - Limited in-person services will be available in other areas.

-Academic Year hours and staffing will change with details to follow later in August.
+Academic Year hours and staffing will change after September 2nd.
+Check back for more details then.

 Panthers Protect Panthers